Nordic Yearbook for Eighteenth-Century Studies

-Pierre-Yves Beaurepaire, Nice; Jacqueline Van Gent, Western Australia; Knud Haakonssen, Sussex; Karin Hoff, Göttingen; Lazlo Kontler, Budapest; Thomas Munck, Glasgow; Kristoffer Neville, California; Michael North, Greifswald; Karen D. Oslund, Towson; Éric Schnakenbourg, Nantes; Helen Watanabe-O’Kelly, Oxford; Michael Yonan, Missouri.
+Pierre-Yves Beaurepaire, Nice; Jacqueline Van Gent, Western Australia; Knud Haakonssen, St. Andrews & Erfurt; Karin Hoff, Göttingen; Lazlo Kontler, Budapest; Thomas Munck, Glasgow; Kristoffer Neville, California; Michael North, Greifswald; Karen D. Oslund, Towson; Éric Schnakenbourg, Nantes; Helen Watanabe-O’Kelly, Oxford; Michael Yonan, Missouri.

 Language consultant: PhD Mark Davies, Lund University, Sweden,